getnettadele/GitMasteryChallenge/README.md

-The second step in the exercise is  Branching and Merging The Third step in the exercise is Collaboration this is the first commit by collaborator abel
+The second step in the exercise is  Branching and Merging The Third step in the exercise is Collaboration this is the first commit by collaborator abel this is the second commit by collaborator abel